 - 4.1.
 Composition.
 The Governing Board shall consist of those persons appointed thereto by the Securities and Exchange Commission, pursuant to Section 101 of the Act. - 4.2.
 Powers and Duties.
 The Governing Board shall have such powers and duties as are provided in Title I of the Act. - 4.3.
-Quorum and Majority.
+Quorum.
 A majority of the members of the Governing Board shall constitute a quorum.
-An act approved by majority vote of the members of the Governing Board present at a meeting of the Board at which a quorum is present shall be the act of the Board.
-If a Board member has recused himself or herself from a decision, and a quorum of otherwise qualified Board members cannot be assembled in time to meet the exigencies of that particular situation, the recused Board member may be counted for quorum purposes only.
-As used in this section, "the exigencies of that particular situation" shall be defined to require circumstances in which the Board is required to act within a limited period of time or in which the public interest or the protection of investors otherwise prevent the deferral of action until a quorum of non-recused Board members is available.

-4.4.
+- 4.4.
+Board Action.
+Any act (i) authorized by majority vote of the members of the Governing Board present at a meeting of the Governing Board at which a quorum is present, or (ii) authorized by at least a majority of the Governing Board (other than at a meeting of the Governing Board) in accordance with any other procedure permitted by law, shall be an act by vote of the Governing Board.
+If a Governing Board member has recused himself or herself from a decision, and a quorum of otherwise qualified Governing Board members cannot reasonably be assembled in time to meet the exigencies of that particular situation, the recused Governing Board member may be counted for quorum purposes only.
+As used in this section, "the exigencies of that particular situation" shall be defined to require circumstances in which the Governing Board is required to act within a limited period of time or in which the public interest or the protection of investors otherwise prevents the deferral of action until a quorum of non-recused Governing Board members is available. - 4.5.
 Compensation and Expenses.
-The Governing Board shall set the compensation for its Members.
-Members of the Governing Board shall be reimbursed by the Board for reasonable expenses incurred in the discharge of their duties.
+The Governing Board shall set the compensation for its members.
+The Corporation shall pay or reimburse members of the Governing Board for reasonable expenses incurred in the discharge of their duties.

-ARTICLE V BOARD MEETINGS
+ARTICLE V GOVERNING BOARD MEETINGS

 - 5.1.
-General.
-As soon as practical after the adoption of these bylaws, the Governing Board shall adopt a written policy defining the circumstances under which meetings of the Board will be open to the public (the "Open Meeting Policy"). - 5.2.
-Regular Public Meetings.
-The Governing Board shall hold at least one public meeting each month, which meeting shall take place on the first Tuesday of each month (the "Regular Public Meeting"), or at such other time as the Chair shall determine.
-The Board shall ensure that, under procedures defined in its Open Meeting Policy, the public is informed, at least five (5) calendar days in advance, of the time, location, and general topics scheduled for discussion of each Regular Public Meeting. - 5.3.
-Special Meetings.
-The Governing Board may hold additional meetings ("Special Meetings"), which may be public or non-public (in accordance with the Open Meeting Policy) as it deems necessary or appropriate to further the purposes of the Act.
-The Open Meeting Policy shall set forth procedures for providing the public with reasonable notice of public Special Meetings. - 5.4.
+Governing Board Meetings.
+The Governing Board shall hold at least one (1) public meeting each calendar quarter, and such other meetings, which may be either public or non-public (in accordance with the Open Meeting Policy of the Governing Board), as the Chair (as defined below) deems necessary or appropriate to further the purposes of the Act.
+The Governing Board shall ensure that, absent exigent circumstances as determined by the Governing Board, the public is informed, at least five (5) calendar days in advance, of the time, location, and general topics scheduled for discussion of each public meeting, and, in the event of such exigent circumstances, shall ensure that notice of a public meeting is provided as soon as practicable. - 5.2.
 Telephonic Participation.
-The Governing Board may meet via telephone or teleconference, and any member may participate in a meeting by telephone, provided that, in the case of a meeting that is open to the public, at least one Board member shall be present at the location specified in the meeting notice.
+Provided that all Governing Board members are able to hear each other (and, in the case of public meetings, the public located at the location specified in the meeting notice is able to hear all of the participating members of the Governing Board), the Governing Board may meet via telephone or teleconference, and any member thereof may participate in a meeting by telephone, provided that, in the case of a meeting that is open to the public, at least one Governing Board member shall be present at the location specified in the meeting notice.